-This novel, written by the English author Charles Lutwidge Dodgson, in the pseudonym Lewis Carroll, is one of the most popular novels among the young and the old alike, across the world.
-This is one of the fantasy novels of the author, the other being Through the Looking Glass.
+Written by Charles Lutwidge Dodgson, under the pseudonym Lewis Carroll, Alice’s Adventures in Wonderland is one of the most popular novels that belongs to the genre of nonsensical literature.
 Being a conventional Victorian novel, it has stood the test of time as an enduring classic tale, with all its elements of visual images, fantasy and creative imagination infused within the main story.

 |No. of Pages||256|